Skip to main content

 Champions: Lulu, Soraka, Janna, Nami, Yuumi, Sona, Seraphine

 Support mains consistently score highest on Honesty-Humility and Agreeableness.
-You’re not playing support because you can’t carry—you’re playing support because enabling others genuinely fulfills you.
+You’re not playing support because you can’t carry.
+You’re playing support because enabling others genuinely fulfills you.

 The Psychology

-Enchanters and support players demonstrate:
+Enchanters and support players tend to show:

 • High Agreeableness: You’d rather mediate conflict than escalate it.